pvivancos/o3-dapi/packages/neo/docs/source/includes/_apiMethods.md

 | nodeURL   | String | The node to which the transaction was submitted to                            |

 <aside class="warning">
-It is reccommended that the DAPP take appropriate levels of risk prevention when accepting transactions.
+It is recommended that the DAPP take appropriate levels of risk prevention when accepting transactions.
 The dapp can query the mempool of a known node to ensure that the transaction will indeed be broadcast on the network.
 </aside>

 In the case where the "broadcastOverride" input argument is set to True.